rossberg/camp/README.txt

   (Section 3.3) is available, including drag & drop, adding, removing, reordering, wiping, deduping, repairing, exporting tracks.

-* Sort (context menu): In addition, a playlist can be reordered to the current table sort order.
+* Buttons: In particular, when the current focus is on the tracks table of a library playlist, then the playlist edit buttons at the bottom of the Playlist pane are rewired to act on the tracks table.

 3.4.3 Searching